You can collect additional information from your ticket purchasers and/or ticket holders with flexible Ticket Event Questions.

 Specific Ticket Groups: Only ask the question to specific ticket groups.

 Internal Question: Enabling this option will hide the question from the ticket purchase path.
-The use case for this would be if you want to stop the questions from being prompted but not delete the question responses that you have already collected.
+A use case for this would be if you want to stop the questions from being prompted but not delete the question responses that you have already collected.

 You can also add Additional Details to your questions.
 This lets you provide additional information about the question being asked, which may help the ticket purchasers better understand your question.

-After adding your question and customizations, click Save at the bottom or top right of the page.
+After adding your question and customizations, click Save at the bottom or top right corner of the page.

 Edit and Re-order Questions